Diffeological Coarse Moduli Spaces of Stacks over Manifolds: Basic Differential Forms

 \labell{s:differential forms}

-In this section we give a notion of differential form on a stack.
-In the case of a differentiable stack, it coincides with basic forms of a Lie groupoid representative (see \hypref{p:differential forms}{Proposition}).
-In the case of a stack equal to $\int$ applied to a concrete sheaf, the definition matches that for a corresponding diffeological space (see \hypref{r:differential forms}{Remark}).
-It turns out that this definition only depends on the discretization of the stack, and in the case that the stack is differentiable and represented by a specific type of Lie groupoid, it only depends on the underlying diffeological coarse moduli space (see \hypref{t:differential forms}{Theorem}).
+Recall that given a Lie groupoid $G$ with source and target map $s$ and $t$, resp., a ``basic differential form'' $\alpha$ on $G_0$ is one such that $s^*\alpha=t^*\alpha$ (see \cite[Definition 3.1]{watts-groupoids}).
+In this section we give a notion of a basic differential form on a stack, and show that it extends the definition for a Lie groupoid (see \cref{p:differential forms}).
+In the case of a stack equal to the Grothendieck construction applied to a concrete sheaf, the definition matches that for a corresponding diffeological space (see \cref{r:differential forms}).
+It turns out that this definition only depends on the discretization of the stack, and in the case that the stack is differentiable and represented by a specific type of Lie groupoid, it only depends on the underlying diffeological coarse moduli space (see \cref{t:differential forms}).
 It remains an open question whether this dependence on the diffeological coarse moduli space holds for all stacks.